Army of Freshmen: Happy To Be Alive (2012–2016)

 The band's fifth record, Happy To Be Alive, was self-released in 2012 and was crowd-funded.
 Fans who contributed to the making of the record received an acoustic EP, Campfire Classics.
 Despite Happy To Be Alive receiving the best reviews of their career which cited the record's lyrical maturity and less pop-punk direction, the record failed to sell well or receive much attention outside of the band's most hardcore fans.
 Army of Freshmen only toured once in support of the record, with a 2014 tour in the United Kingdom with Lit.
 After the Lit tour, the band went on hiatus for the first time since their inception, though it was not officially announced.
 During this time, band members engaged in a variety of side projects, including Jay and Goldberg writing, co-producing, and releasing the independent comedy film, The Bet.

-20th Anniversary (2017–present)
+Continued activity (2017–present)

 In a surprise announcement on September 22, 2017, Army of Freshmen released the news that they would be celebrating their 20th Anniversary in February 2018 with the return of the Get Happy Tour in the United Kingdom.
 Army of Freshmen once again joined Bowling for Soup and special guests, The Aquabats for the first Get Happy Tour in 11 years.
 The band also played an anniversary show in their hometown (Ventura, CA) in October 2018.